flyingrobots/ninelives/docs/GUIDE_CUSTOM_POLICIES.md

 ## 3) Tips for Custom Policies

-- Keep `Request` bounds aligned with the algebra (`Clone + Send + 'static` common case).
+- Keep `Request` and `S::Response` bounds aligned with the algebra (commonly `Clone + Send + 'static`).
-- If your layer needs state, wrap it in `Arc` so cloned services share counters safely.
+- For state sharing, use `Arc` with `AtomicUsize` for lock-free counters, `tokio::sync::Mutex` for exclusive async access, `tokio::sync::RwLock` when reads dominate, and `tokio::sync::Semaphore` for rate-limiting; avoid `std::sync::Mutex` in async code to prevent blocking the runtime.
 - Emit tracing spans/logs for visibility.
 Nine Lives does **not** propagate tracing span context for you; if you need cross-policy span propagation, attach or re-enter spans in your own instrumentation (or carry context on the request) before calling downstream services.
-- For async locks, prefer `tokio::sync` primitives to avoid blocking the runtime.

 That’s it—drop your layer into `Policy(...)` and compose with `+` (wrap), `|` (fallback), or `&` (race) like any built-in policy.
 Happy building!`